WoTTsecurity/wott-io/documentation/getting-started.md

 The WoTT Team
 ```

-Your device will now be registered and viewable on the WoTT Dashboard.
-You can now see the relative trust scores of your devices.
+Your node will now be registered and viewable on the WoTT Dashboard where you can now see the relative trust scores of your services.
-You can view device specific information and change it.
-Select a device and add some appropriate tags to differentiate them (this is relevant for credential management).
+You can view device-specific information and change it.
+Select one and add some appropriate tags to differentiate it from your other nodes (this is relevant for credential management).

 Here's an example of what a Raspberry Pi with its WoTT meta tags(automatically assigned based on hardware) and user-added tags might look like on the Dashboard.